jedbrooke/auto-editor/README.md

 ## Issues
 If you have a bug or a code suggestion, you can [create a new issue](https://github.com/WyattBlue/auto-editor/issues/new) here.
 If you'll like to discuss this project, suggest new features, or chat with other users, you can use [the discord server](https://discord.com/invite/kMHAWJJ).

+## LA Hacks project addition ideas

+- [ ] Electron GUI for a modern, intuitive interface
+- [ ] More flexible encoder options for video processing
+    - [] control quality, crf/bitrate
+    - [] option for vp9 or h264
+- [ ] GPU/multithreading acceleration
+- [ ] Option to output video in lower resolution for lighter processing
+- [ ] Cloud hosted option